MicrosoftDocs/win32/desktop-src/NativeWiFi/lan-profileschema-security-msm-element.md

 ### OneXEnabled

-The **OneXEnabled** (security) element specifies whether the automatic configuration service for wired networks will attempt port authentication using 802.1X.
+Specifies whether the automatic configuration service for wired networks will attempt port authentication using 802.1X.
 When **OneXEnabled** is `FALSE`, the automatic configuration service never uses 802.1X for port authentication.
 When **OneXEnabled** is `TRUE`, the automatic configuration service attempts port authentication using 802.1X.

 This element is optional.
 The default value is `TRUE`.
 When **OneXEnabled** is not specified in a profile, 802.1X may be used for port authentication.